Top 10 Wildlife Sanctuaries in Andhra Pradesh You Must Visit

 5. Rollapadu Wildlife Sanctuary

-Located in the Kurnool district, the Rollapadu Wildlife Sanctuary was established primarily for the conservation of the Great Indian Bustard, a large and critically endangered bird.
-The sanctuary features a unique grassland ecosystem, which is rare in this part of India.
+Located in the Kurnool district, Rollapadu Wildlife Sanctuary is a unique grassland ecosystem established primarily for the conservation of the critically endangered Great Indian Bustard.

 What to See